“I wish to be Head Chef and Waitress in a London Hotel”

 What to wish for?

-One thing that Micaela particularly enjoys is cooking – something she has done since she was tiny and had time off school to recuperate.
+Now 11, Micaela has a brother and sister and she goes to school like most other children.
+Outside school, one thing that Micaela particularly enjoys is cooking.
+It's something she has done since she was tiny and had time off school to recuperate.
 She loves making cakes and biscuits, helping her mum in the kitchen and watching food programmes like The Great British Bake Off.

 Micaela first found out about Make-A-Wish from the play specialist in hospital.
 She went online to see what sort of wishes children had had and it took her ages to decide what to choose.